-When one or both parties feel this way, there are multiple options that are out there.
+When one or both parties feel this way, multiple options are out there.
 In some situations, the parties may decide to go to marriage counseling.
 When parties can agree to do this, this can be a good development.
-Parties can either begin working on their marriage or, in some cases, the parties may come to the conclusion that the marriage probably won’t work.
+Parties can either begin working on their marriage or, in some cases, the parties may conclude that the marriage probably won’t work.

 Another option that is out there for many parties — that many do not know about — is collaborative family law.
 Collaborative divorce is a unique process that was established through the International Academy of Collaborative Professionals.